 The most important thing to remember is that the ‘region’ means where the support is being delivered, not where the provider comes from.

-Secondly, Capacity Building providers (therapists) can also charge for ‘return travel’.
-This is only from the last client of the day back to their usual workplace or office.
-However, the time billed for the return trip cannot be more than the maximum billable caps as above.
-A provider bills this travel at the same hourly rate (or lower) as the primary support and from the same funding category.
+The time billed for the return trip cannot be more than the maximum billable caps as above.
+A provider bills this travel time at the same hourly rate (or lower) as the primary support and from the same funding category.
+This means your therapy funding is also used to pay for the provider’s travel, so bear that in mind when you’re working out how many hours of services you can afford.

 Non-labour (vehicle) costs

 As we have said, a provider can only bill for travel if the Price Guide ruling allows for it.
 This doesn’t mean that a provider must charge for travel.
-For example, while garden services and house cleaners can charge for provider travel, they generally don’t.
-After all, for these services, it would be easy to replace a high cost provider with someone cheaper!
+For example, while garden services and house cleaners can charge for provider travel, not all of them will.
+After all, for these services, it would be easy to replace a high cost provider with someone cheaper.
+Not to mention that you could argue they are discriminating against someone with a disability by charging them more!

 Just to confuse you further